Terms of Use

 - User Content: Content you upload, enter, or generate in the Platform.

-- AI providers: Third‑party providers we use to power AI‑enabled features within the Platform.
+- AI providers: Third-party providers we use to power AI-enabled features and tooling within the Platform.